See every side of every news story

 INDIA, JUL 7 – Over 80 Indian MPs have signed a petition urging the government to award the Bharat Ratna to the Dalai Lama and invite him to address Parliament, highlighting his peace advocacy and Tibetan rights.

-• The Chief Minister of Arunachal Pradesh, Pema Khandu, along with a bipartisan group of Indian parliamentarians, is pressing the government to bestow the Bharat Ratna on the 14th Dalai Lama and to invite him to speak at a joint session of Parliament in 2025.
+• The Chief Minister of Arunachal Pradesh, Pema Khandu, has expressed support for bestowing the Bharat Ratna on the Dalai Lama and plans to formally recommend this to the central government.

 Insights by Ground AI